 Avira software reports viruses or malware detection.
 In addition, you can set Avira software to detect other extended threat categories.

-- Click the Settings icon in the lower left-hand corner of your Antivirus window.
+- Click the Settings icon of the System protection.

 Software that displays advertising pop-ups or software that very often sends user-specific data to third parties without the user's consent and might therefore be unwanted.

 In order to steal data or to manipulate computers, a Backdoor-Server program sneaks in without the user's knowledge.
 This program can be managed by third parties through a backdoor client via the internet or a network.

 Executable files which disguise their own extension and thus appear to be harmless.

 If you activate this option you are warned when a dial-up program tries to connect and charge a fee.
 You can just delete the unwanted 0190/0900-dialer.
 In case you really want to use such a dialer you can declare it as an exception and it will not be scanned.

 These are programs that might be able to affect the security of your system, trigger activities you might not want, or violate your privacy.